10 alternatives to paid Facebook Groups (and why you might want to start one)

 Why you might not want to use Facebook’s subscription groups

-Plus, as a public company, Facebook will always need to prioritize itself over the creators and communities it supports.
-It must be committed to shareholders and advertisers, as they’re the company’s true customers and stakeholders – not the majority small businesses and creators using its platform.
+Businesses that consider Facebook as a means of brand promotion should remember that Facebook is a business first.
+As a public company, Facebook always needs to prioritize its success over the creators and communities it supports.
+It must be committed to shareholders and advertisers, and ensure they’re satisfied with its performance.
+Conversely, this may not always be in favor of small businesses and creators using its platform.

 1. Kajabi Communities